 Survival Distribution

 The Philadelphia Mint produced 53,598,000 business strike pennies in 1899.
-This was one of the higher mintages in the Indian Head cent series.
-However, the estimated survival number is only around 1,200 pieces, representing a survival rate of just 0.0022%.
+That made it one of the higher mintage years in the Indian Head cent series.
+However, the estimated number of survivors in collectible condition is only around 1,200 pieces — a survival rate of just 0.0022%.

 Also Read: Top 100 Most Valuable Wheat Pennies Coin Worth Money (1909 – 1958)